Enhancing LLM Reasoning with Iterative DPO: A Comprehensive Empirical Investigation: Related Works

 \section{Related Works}

-\paragraph{Self-improvement of LLMs} Self-improvement primarily occurs during the training phase, where the model enhances its own performance by evaluating and refining its outputs without relying on external human supervision \citep{xi2024enhancing}.
+\paragraph{Self-improvement of LLMs} Self-improvement primarily occurs during the training phase, where the model enhances its own performance by evaluating and refining its outputs without relying on external human supervision \citep{xi2024enhancing,kumar2025llm}.
 It is generally believed that LLMs are incapable of achieving self-improvement without any external information \citep{huanglarge2024, tyen2024llms}.
-Consequently, an increasing number of methods leverage external supervision signals help self-improvement, for example, outcome labels for mathematical or programming problems \citep{mcaleese2024llm, gao2024llm}, process reward models \citep{zhang2024generative}, value function \citep{wang2024q} or LLM-as-a-judge \citep{liself2024,zhang2025process} frameworks.
-The most closely related contemporary works to ours are \citep{xiong2024iterative}, which proposed the iterative DPO with a rigorous theoretical analysis to demonstrate the advantage of online iterative training in the context of chat task.
-They further generalize the iterative DPO to the multi-turn scenario and take the potential external messages into consideration to tool-integrated reasoning tasks \citep{xiong2024building}.
-In contrast, we conduct a preliminary study on data selection strategies in DPO and propose an iterative training framework for generator-verifier models, enabling mutual enhancement between the generator and the RM.
+Consequently, an increasing number of methods leverage external supervision signals help self-improvement, for example, outcome labels for mathematical or programming problems \citep{mcaleese2024llm, gao2024llm}, process reward models \citep{zhang2024generative,fu2025rlae}, value function \citep{wang2024q} or LLM-as-a-judge \citep{liself2024,zhang2025process} frameworks.

+\paragraph{Improving Reasoning with DPO} Recent works have significantly extended DPO-based reasoning \citep{xu2024dpo,zhang2025dpor1}.
+Iterative DPO with rigorous theoretical analysis was proposed by \citet{xiong2024iterative}, and further generalized to multi-turn and tool-integrated scenarios \citep{xiong2024building}.
+Flow-DPO \citep{deng2024flow} introduced online multi-agent learning for mathematical reasoning, while iterative length-regularized DPO \citep{liu2024iterative} enables 7B models to approach GPT-4-level reasoning.
+Self-play and self-training pipelines have also been explored, demonstrating that DPO and preference-based methods can improve LLMs beyond human-labeled data \citep{chen2024self, singh2023beyond}.
+Additionally, implicit reward bootstrapping with DPO has shown promise for further alignment without explicit reward models \citep{chen2024bootstrapping}.
+Aya Expanse \citep{dang2024aya} illustrates how such alignment advances benefit multilingual and cross-cultural reasoning.
+In contrast, our work focuses on data selection strategies for DPO and proposes an iterative training framework for generator-verifier models, enabling mutual enhancement between generation and reward modeling.